Measurement Classes

 StartStop

 A simple start-stop measurement.
 This class performs a start-stop measurement between two channels and stores the time differences in a histogram.
-The histogram resolution is specified beforehand (binwidth) but the histogram range (number of bins) is unlimited.
+The histogram resolution is specified beforehand (binwidth) but the histogram range is unlimited.
 It is adapted to the largest time difference that was detected.
-Thus, all pairs of subsequent clicks are registered.
+Thus all pairs of subsequent clicks are registered.
 Only non-empty bins are recorded.

 - Parameters:

-click_channel (int) – channel on which stop clicks are received
+click_channel – Channel on which stop clicks are received.

-start_channel (int) – channel on which start clicks are received
+start_channel – Channel on which start clicks are received (default: CHANNEL_UNUSED).

 Histogram